last updated: 1/22/19

 If you are training to become a sport pilot and have never had a medical certificate denied or revoked, you’re in luck: you don’t need a medical certificate, so you won’t need to pay for a medical exam!

 Otherwise, you’ll need to obtain at least a third-class FAA medical certificate during your training.
 Aviation Medical Examiners (AMEs) set their own fees.
 A medical exam generally costs between $100 and $200.
 Your insurance might help pay for the cost of your exam.
 It’s not common, but is worth checking into.
+Not all medical examiners charge the same price.
+Shop around.

 If you have conditions that require special issuance of a medical certificate, there may be extra costs associated with visiting other physicians, obtaining paperwork, etc. Also, a special issuance certificate may have an earlier expiration date, requiring you to make more frequent visits to an AME for renewal.